 Lewis’ final work of fiction, and the one that he believed was his best, is Till We Have Faces (1956), a retelling of the ancient myth of Cupid and Psyche from Apuleius’ Metamorphoses.
 This is much more subtle than Lewis’ other fiction in its handling of the allegorical dimension, leaving many of Lewis’ admirers confused by its apparent obliqueness.
 At root, the novel is an exploration of the nature of faith, particularly from the perspective of one who lacks it.
 Lewis makes Psyche’s palace invisible to mortal eyes and thereby presents a challenge to those who can’t see it.
 The way in which Orual, the protagonist, responds to this hidden reality provides the dynamism of the plot.

 Although Chesterton and Lewis approach the writing of fiction very differently, their novels serve the same purpose.
 Both writers aim to engage with the intellectual currents of the modern age in order to highlight the fallacious nature of modernity’s view of reality and to show the perennial and prevailing wisdom of Christianity.
 Chesterton’s swashbuckling adventures, awash with humour and almost dreamlike in their lurid surrealism, and Lewis’ voyages to other planets and to the gloomy world of the afterlife are intended to awaken us from the nightmare of nihilism so that we can rise from our bed of sleep to the dawning of the miraculous day that God has given us.

-This essay is from Joseph Pearce’s forthcoming book, Beauteous Truth: Faith, Reason, Literature and Culture (St. Augustine’s Press).
+Books by Mr. Pearce may be found in in The Imaginative Conservative Bookstore.
+Note: This essay is from Joseph Pearce’s forthcoming book, Beauteous Truth: Faith, Reason, Literature and Culture (St. Augustine’s Press).